 The trail arcs around Turtleback Falls, crossing a small wood bridge and passing a tall rock outcrop and shallow cave.
 The hike curves around upper Turtleback, catching views of the unique waterfall upriver.

 From here, the hike makes an optional .3 mile trek to Drift Falls, the fourth waterfall in this short stretch of the river.
 It’s debatable whether the hike to Drift Falls is worth the extra mileage, though: the waterfall is located on private property, and it’s barely visible from the trail.
 (And the property border is reportedly patrolled: violators face stiff fines and penalties for edging close to the waterfall.)

 The hike turns around, retracing its steps back to the trailhead.
 The hike re-enters Gorges State Park, turning right at 3.6 miles to follow the Grassy Ridge Trail to the trailhead.
 The adventure reaches the trailhead at just under 4 miles, completing the hike.

 Slippery rocks and fast-moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.
 And, as always, please pack out everything you pack in and leave no trace: let’s preserve the trail’s gorgeous beauty for future adventures.

-Finished the Rainbow Falls Trail, and have a bit of energy (and daylight) left?
+Finished the hike, and have a bit of energy (and daylight) left?
 The Bearwallow Falls Trail is a short, under-half-mile hike to a smaller waterfall.
 While it’s no Rainbow Falls, in size or beauty, it’s worth the hike.
 Or chase epic summit views on the Whiteside Mountain Trail in Highlands, catching view after stunning view from the mountain’s sheer, towering cliffs.
 Hike to the tumbling cascades of Schoolhouse Falls, framed by lush thickets of rhododendron in the ultra-scenic Panthertown Valley.
 And check out the full list of our favorite Highlands and Cashiers hiking trails for even more adventures.